Wemyss Castle (1881-1955)

 This was a single platform station with the platform on the south side of the line serving the town of East Wemyss to the south.
 The station building survives in modified form.

-Several loop ran alongside the platform line and there was a goods yard to the north of these, served from the east.
+Several loops ran alongside the platform line and there was a goods yard to the north of these, served from the east.
+The box was to the west of the station building on the platform.

 A mineral loop was to the north of this, the start of a branch which ran north to Wellsgreen Colliery.
 The loop allowed departure both east and west.
 Wellsgreen Colliery Line (Fife Coal Company)